SmithWillSuffice/ohanga-pai/content/blog/52_coldwars_newwars.md

 Katrina mentioned how today the world's security against nuclear weapon deployment seems more precarious than during the Cold War.
-Although I have not dug deep into any statistics to validate the proposiiton, I tend to agree.
-But i had to post a comment:
+Although I have not dug deep into any statistics to validate the proposition, I tend to agree.
+But I had to post a comment:

-> [@15:30]https://youtu.be/DTBo3AAud-c?t=935) while it is probably true our times are more unstable than the Cold War era, this is good${}^\ddagger$.
+> [@15:30](https://youtu.be/DTBo3AAud-c?t=935) while it is probably true our times are more unstable than the Cold War era, this is good${}^\ddagger$.
 When things are stable there is little change.
 What actually changed during the Cold War?